 The restoration work was completed in 1999.

-Hillsboro's historic Bond's Alley is named for Bond's Drug Store, located at the north end of the alley, facing the courhouse.
-The drug store has been in operation at that location since 1881.
+Hillsboro's historic Bond's Alley is named for Bond's Drug Store, which was located at the north end of the alley, facing the courhouse.
+The drug store was in operation at that location from 1881-2019.